alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: ClothesTemporarilyCreate.hshCstringRef

-**Notes**: Determines whether villagers will use a TempCreate top if they don't own any tops in the PurposeTag
+**Notes**: Determines whether villagers will use a TempCreate top if they don't own any tops in the PurposeTag.
+Condition = only if they don't have any other tops.

 **Versions**: